-The following audio-visual aids will be available: computer for power point, video system (VHS), slide projector and overhead projector.
+The following audio-visual aids will be available: computer for Power Point presentations, video system (VHS), slide projector and overhead projector.

 Participants wishing to show videos or films, are requested to give the necessary information on their registration form (title, length of projection time, format, etc.).